Bong-Sizes-Guide_ea4ec747-b423-4baa-81bc-bdaf246a998c

 The best bong size isn’t universal—it’s about finding the right balance of smoothness, potency, and comfort for your personal smoking style.

-Thinking Beyond Size: What Else Affects Your High?
+Thinking Beyond Size: What Else Affects Your Hit?

-While bong size plays a role in the smoking experience, it’s not the only factor that determines how high you get.
+While bong size plays a role in the smoking experience, it’s not the only factor that determines experience.

 Here’s what else you should consider: